 When negligence causes an accident, those involved in the accident can sustain injuries.
 One of the common injuries that people get are broken bones.
 These painful injuries can range from fractures to severe breaks.
-If you’re dealing with an injury that was caused by someone else, a Columbia broken bone lawyer from The Solomon Law Group can help you get the compensation you need so you can recover financially, physically, and emotionally.
+If you’re dealing with an injury that was caused by someone else, a Columbia, SC broken bone lawyer from The Solomon Law Group can help you get the compensation you need so you can recover financially, physically, and emotionally.

 Our law firm understands how a broken bone can put your life on hold.
 When we’re representing you, we’ll look into the full impact of your injury and how it has affected your life.
 We’ll help you stand up to the party that caused your accident so you can recover the damages and move forward.